- Asthma Center

 What are the symptoms of Lyme disease?

 Lyme disease develops in stages.
 In the first few week after an infected tick bites a child, the only symptom is a red rash in the shape of a ring.
-It often expands outwards with time – this rash is called erythema migrans.
+It expands outwards with time – this rash is called erythema migrans.
+It can be missed by parents when the rash is in the hairline or on the back.
 If the infection continues, it can spread to other organs.
 Lyme disease can affect the nervous system, causing facial weakness and eye drooping, as well as meningitis.
 It also can affect the heart, causing problems with the heart rhythm, and the joints, causing swelling and pain (called arthritis).

 Untreated Lyme can last for months to years.
 The late stages of infection typically cause chronic arthritis, which can last for weeks to months.
 At any stage, Lyme disease can also appear to be flulike illness, with fever, muscle and joint pains, and fatigue.

 What should I do if I think my child has Lyme disease?

 If you observe any of the specific symptoms above — rash, joint complaints, facial weakness — and you think your child may have Lyme disease, you should see your primary care provider.
 If the symptoms are more serious, you should come to the Emergency Department at Children’s Hospital of Pittsburgh of UPMC.

 Depending on the timing of the complaint and the symptoms your child is showing, a doctor may decide to have your child’s blood tested.
 Keep in mind that blood testing is more accurate the longer the child has been infected.
 Since a blood test for Lyme disease may not appear positive until four to six weeks after infection, children with only a rash who are in the earliest stages of disease should not have a blood test, but should get antibiotics.
 If the first test was negative, a doctor may order a later, second test to confirm the diagnosis.